ava1ar/DupsFinder/README.md

 {SHA-1 sum}:{number of duplicates}:{file size in bytes}:{file full path}

-Duplicates files list is printed to stdout and all other output (first informaion line, summary at the end and all warnings/errors) is printed to stderr.
+Duplicates files list is printed to stdout and all other output (first informaion line, summary at the end and all warnings/errors) is printed to stderr, so required part of the output can be easily filtered by output redirection.

 Implementation details
 ----------------------